-- Ormonde has a 100% interest (subject to staged payments to local Spanish company Nueva Tharsis S.A.) in a mining concession at La Zarza which covers a total area of 12.8 square kilometres in the Iberian Pyrite Belt.
-The Mining Concession is currently held in the name of Nueva Tharsis S.A.
+- Ormonde has a 100% interest (subject to staged payments to local Spanish company Nueva Tharsis S.A.) in a mining concession at La Zarza.
+The Mining Concession is currently held by Nueva Tharsis S.A.

-- From October 2009 to November 2012, exploration activities have been funded by Antofagasta Minerals SA through an Option Agreement whereby Antofagasta could earn an initial 51% interest in Ormonde’s holdings.
+- From October 2009 to November 2012, exploration activities were funded by Antofagasta Minerals SA through an Option Agreement whereby Antofagasta could earn an initial 51% interest in Ormonde’s holdings.

 - Based upon the activities carried out in 2010, a preliminary non-JORC compliant global mineral resource of some 61Mt, grading 0.8% Cu, 0.9g/t Au, 0.6% Pb, 2.0% Zn & 5.7g/t Ag, was estimated at La Zarza.

-- In November 2012 Antofagasta withdrew from the Option and now holds no interest in the La Zarza Project.
+- In November 2012 Antofagasta withdrew from the Option and retained no interest in the La Zarza Project.

 Location: Huelva Province, Andalucia Region, in the Iberian Pyrite Belt mining district in southwest Spain, some 50 kilometers north of Huelva and 90 kilometers northwest of Seville.

-Ownership: Ormonde, through its wholly-owned subsidiary Ormonde Espana SL (“OESL”), has a 100% interest, subject to staged payments to local Spanish company Nueva Tharsis S.A., in a mining concession which covers a total area of 12.8 sq kilometers.
-This concession is held by Nueva Tharsis, Ormonde’s underlying joint venture partner.
-In addition, OESL has a 100% interest in four Investigation Permits covering a total area of 95 square kilometres, along strike to the east and west of the La Zarza concession (with no underlying arrangements).
+Ownership: Ormonde, through its wholly-owned subsidiary Ormonde Espana SL (“OESL”), has a 100% interest, subject to staged payments to local Spanish company Nueva Tharsis S.A., in a mining concession held by Nueva Tharsis.

 Ormonde commenced activities in the La Zarza Project in June 2004 through a Joint Venture with a local company Nueva Tharsis.
 The extensive drilling and metallurgical work programmes carried out by Ormonde culminated in a feasibility study on a 600,000 tonne per year (tpa) underground mining operation, treating four “ore-types” and recovering copper, gold, silver, zinc and lead in four concentrates.
 This study was completed in the first quarter of 2008.
 The capital costs estimated in the study were higher than anticipated and resulted in a decision to investigate options to improve the project economics.

-A detailed exploration programme funded by Antofagasta has been completed on the La Zarza Concession and surrounding Investigation Permits.
+A detailed exploration programme funded by Antofagasta was subsequently completed on the La Zarza Concession.

 The La Zarza area was historically mined for pyrite between 1867 and 1991 through two mines, the La Zarza Mine, and the immediately adjacent Perrunal Mine,.
 The history of the underground operations at Perrunal is not well documented.
 However, records show that annual production at La Zarza peaked at 680,000 tonnes in 1930.